dennytan-19/CA2_IOT/README.md

 Overview of the system
 ```

-# C. How the application looks like?
+# C. How the web application looks like?

 # Section 2 Hardware requirements